Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Related Works

-Despite these advances, most discriminative TSE models rely on deterministic mappings optimized with signal-level distortion objectives, which limits their ability to capture the intrinsic uncertainty and multimodality of speech signals.
-Consequently, they often struggle to recover fine-grained speech details and achieve high perceptual naturalness, particularly under challenging acoustic conditions.
-These limitations motivate the exploration of generative modeling approaches, which offer greater flexibility in modeling speech distributions and provide new opportunities for perceptual quality enhancement in target speaker extraction.
+Despite their strong target controllability and interference suppression abilities, most discriminative TSE systems are still trained with deterministic signal reconstruction objectives.
+This limits their ability to model the uncertainty and multimodality of speech signals and often makes it difficult to restore fine-grained acoustic details and naturalness.
+These limitations motivate the introduction of generative modeling into TSE.